Easels Galore home page

 At the Father in Law's farm the water pressure was less than you would expect of mains pressure.
 It came out of the caravan's taps as a trickle but at the end of the hose the flow was reasonable.
 The tap flow with town water had never bee as good as with the 12v pump and we had put up with it.
 In fact I preferred to shower with the 12 v pump rather than town water as the pressure was better.
 At the farm i had to find a solution, so I disassembled the fitting where the hose clips to Connie, It is a non return valve and the piston was stuck.
 I freed it up and for the first time since owning the van we had decent water pressure in the van.
 I said to my wife that, finally, the shower was OK, we had pressure and hot water.
 Half way through her shower the water dropped to a dribble.
 On removing the shower head I discovered a plastic disk with little holes that were clogged with scraps of teflon tape.
 I assume they entered the system when the HWS was replaced.
 I then removed the perforated disks at the end of the flick mixers in the 2 sinks.
 Oh bliss for the first time since owning the van we actually had great water pressure.

 On returning home I parked Connie, pulled on the handbrake, hard, then disconnected the tow ball only to see her roll backwards.
 Normally I would have chocked the wheels but this time I did not.
 Fortunately she came to rest against a substantial bush, no damage.
 It gave me a real fright.
 The adjustment on the handbrake had simply worked loose.
 I adjusted it up and made sure it was locked tight.
+I asked my mobile mechanic to grease the hubs but he discovered one brake shoe badly worn out on one side.
+The prakes never felt right, he put it down to being out of alignment from new.
+You have to buy complete assemblies which was done.

 We ordered an underslung battery box and one day I was giving Connie a once over when I noticed a red wire poking out the top of the box.
 On removing the cover for closer inspection I found the wire was over the sharp edge of the aluminum box cover and had black marks where it was rubbing, worse still a bunch of wires protected by a white plastic sheath were sitting on the positive terminal of the battery.
 The battery does not have terminal covers.
 The white sheath had black marks where it was rubbing.
 I could see nothing but disaster in the long term.
 I have owned a car that caught fire due to a wire rubbing through, it is not a fun experience.
 I taped the wires as best I could and then encased the positive terminal in silicone rubber.
 When the battery is eventually changed I will have to peel the silicone away.

 Would we buy this van again?
 The answer is we are not sure.
 We love the van, It tows very well and has everything we want, BUT!!
-I would, knowing what I now know, continue looking until I found one with a better HWS setup.
+I would, knowing what I now know, continue looking until I found one with a better HWS setup and nothing made buy Dometic.
 Something with a permanent outside HWS vent cover and not in a cupboard under the sink.
 No front window, no extension cushions to the seats, and a bigger load capacity.
 Mind you I still love this van but I am extremely unhappy about how the HWS failed, the way it failed, the non functioning drip tray,its location and impact on the usability of the cupboard space.
 The HWS vent cover annoys me considerably as it is one more job when you setup, and pack up, and because of its terrible design, is difficult to remove.
 Plus the other little failures continue to annoy.
 As they are generally third party products it is a bit hard to criticize Concept, except to say they need to choose their suppliers a bit more carefully.
 Without the HWS issues it is a very good, well made, van and in reality has given little trouble, the ergonomics are great for a tall person.
 It was the second best thing we did in 2015, buying Connie.
 The best was buying Sir Arthur Vegemite, our Poodle cross pup.

 Sir Arthur Vegemite also loves caravanning.